krazion707/HTLGrieskirchenShowcase2016-17/README.md

 ### [**List of projects**](https://AlfredDoppler.github.io/HTLGrieskirchenShowcase2016-17/)

-(Maybe Development build with WebGL is a problem)

 The projects in this repository are for demonstration purposes only.
 All copyrights and trademarks belong to their rightful owner.
 If there is any problem with any demo just leave a short message.

+Many thanks to my student Elias Lexl for the creation of this site.
+Additional thanks go to Rene Buchmayr and Alexander Melem for providing the first solutions of how to run the GIT-repository Web GL games directly in the browser.

 @students:
 After uploading your project to the `projects-folder` update the `projects.json`.
+(Maybe uploading a Development build with WebGL is a problem)

 ## `projects.json` properties
 ```